upnodedev/tmkms-yubihsm-install-shell/Readme.md

 6. You will be prompted to input your operator and validator passwords.
 Please input the operator and validator passwords that were generated earlier.
 7. If you import keys on a machine other than the validator signer server, it will be necessary to duplicate the `yubihsm-key` folder to your validator signer server.

-In case you have forgot your admin password, you should perform a hardware reset by pressing top button for at least 10 seconds after plug it in.
+In case you have forgot your admin password, you should perform a hardware reset by pressing top of YubiHSM for at least 10 seconds after plug it in.
 Please see demonstration at https://www.youtube.com/watch?v=EjOXIzaCmcI&ab_channel=J

 ### Importing Key